 Don’t expect too much activity from your first meetups, just like the online community itself.
 Your online meetups will require experimenting with timings, topics, and platforms.
 Also, your first offline meetups will most likely only involve 3-5 members at first.
 However, as your community grows and matures, small pockets of community members may spontaneously decide to meet up over time.
 If this becomes more common, you can suggest organizing a bigger event for a larger part of the community.

 Be aware that the expectations of an organized meetup can be a lot higher than meetups organized by just the users themselves.
 This means you’ll need to set aside a healthy budget to rent a venue, organize catering, and set up entertainment or speakers, for example.
 Most of all, have fun!
-These meetups can help build a stronger sense of community by promoting interaction and gives you a chance to get involved with your members.
+These meetups can help build a stronger sense of community by promoting interaction and giving you a chance to get involved with your members.